Search

 What does stick-to-itiveness mean in psychology?

-In psychological terms, stick to itiveness describes the ability to continue engaging in meaningful actions over time, even when motivation, mood, or confidence fluctuates.
-More broadly, it relates closely to values-based living and psychological flexibility.
+Stick-to-itiveness refers to the ability to continue engaging in meaningful, values-based actions over time, even when motivation, mood, or confidence fluctuate.

-Why is value-based action more effective than relying on motivation?
+Why is values-based action more effective than relying on motivation?

-Motivation naturally rises and falls over time.
-By contrast, values-based action provides steadiness because it follows what matters rather than how someone feels in a particular moment.
-Research demonstrates that acting in line with values supports long-term wellbeing and resilience [1–3].
+Motivation naturally rises and falls.
+Values-based action provides steadiness because it follows what matters rather than how someone feels in a particular moment.
+Acting in line with values supports long-term wellbeing and resilience [1–5].

 Can this approach help with anxiety, depression, or burnout?